 - What happens if you miss the mark?

 - Maybe you believe that once you drop x pounds, learn how to highlight your face, or have the right tan color, you’ll be more confident?

-These are really important questions to ask yourself.
+These are fundamental questions to ask yourself.
 They’ll get you to think differently about social anxiety.
 When it pops up in a situation, look inward to find the root cause of the sensation.
-And if it just so happens that it has something to do with perceived beauty, then think about these 3 points and breathe.
+And if it just so happens that it has something to do with perceived beauty, think about these 3 points and breathe.
 Changing your expectations of beauty is a continuous work in progress.
 Some days you’ll feel like shit about yourself, and some days you’ll feel on top of the world.
 As long as you work on elevating yourself above the ups and downs, you’ll minimize them.

 Eventually, you’re going to walk away feeling confident and beautiful no matter what.
-And with that, you’ll also chip away at your social anxiety.
+And with that, you’ll also chip away at your Social Anxiety.